How

 Reactions

-Every step of the way we showed screens and working prototypes to potential users considering their tech understanding and background.
-From the start we recieved amazing feedback about the idea and the implementation.
+Every step of the way, we showed screens and working prototypes to potential users—always keeping their tech background and understanding in mind.
+From the beginning, the feedback was great—people really responded to both the idea and the way it was built.

 ”It feels like Tinder”